JohanKelyn/Numerical-Methods/Readme.md

 # Numerical Methods I

 This repository includes all material from my numerical methods class at NYU.
 This repository is part of a two-course series meant to introduce Ph.D. students in mathematics and computer science to the fundamentals of numerical mathematics.
-All the code will be implemented in Matlab.
+Every chapter will include a python notebook with theoretical material and examples done in Matlab.

 Topics Include:
 * Systems of linear equations